 - structured behavior plans

 The Special Education/Resource Room program is also a component of the Schoolwide Title I/Response to Intervention Program.
-Our staff collaborates with the IRPS Reading Specialist, ELL Teacher and classroom teachers to identify learning weaknesses and implement targeted skill instruction within the general education classroom instructional program.
+Our staff collaborates with the IRE Reading Specialist, ELL Teacher and classroom teachers to identify learning weaknesses and implement targeted skill instruction within the general education classroom instructional program.